 That was my plea this time last year and I make it again this year.
 I’m pleased to note that some, like my friends at Bean There At, have taken this to heart, but there’s still a long way to go.
 Obviously 2017 wasn’t the year we kicked the disposable cup, but let’s try to make it in 2018, or at least make some serious in-roads.

-For some suggestions on the alternatives to disposable coffee cups, check out my article from last year, while if you want to take the plunge, here’s my guide to reusable (speciality coffee) cups.
 For an alternative take on the report, try this from Coventry University, while for a couple of excellent, well thought out and clearly presented responses from an industry perspective, while James Hoffman also weighs in on the issue.
+Fellow coffee-blogger Bex of Double Skinny Macchiato also shares her thoughts.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.